bioinfodlsu/bioinfodlsu-survival-guide/intro.md

 # Bioinformatics Lab Survival Guide
+The title is a misnomer -- this is not a guide for surviving, but for thriving !

-The objective of this document is to provide reference material for questions often asked by students planning to join or starting out at the Bioinformatics Lab.
+The objective of this document is to provide reference material for questions often asked by students and newcomers at the Bioinformatics Lab.

-The title is a misnomer -- this is not a guide for surviving, but for thriving.\\
-If you strive, you will thrive.

-On that note, a warm welcome to the Bioinformatics Lab.
+This will forever be a work in progress.

 ```{tableofcontents}
 ```